Fiorello La Guardia: Elections

 La Guardia ran for a seat in the U.S. House of Representatives from New York's 14th congressional district during the 1914 election.
 He chose to run as he noticed during a 25th Assembly district Republican club meeting that nobody was nominated for it as Frederick Marshall unexpectedly withdrew.
 The district was a strongly Democratic and Tammany Hall.
 He lost to Democratic nominee Michael F. Farley, whom he accused of being illiterate.
+Louis Espresso and Harry Andrews managed his campaign.

 Clarence Fay, the Republican district leader in the 25th Assembly district, sought to have Hamilton Fish III nominated for the seat in the 1916 election.
 Tanner unsuccessfully attempted to convince La Guardia to not run.
 Fish withdrew before the primary and La Guardia won the Republican nomination.
 He appealed to the different ethnic groups in the district and was endorsed by New Yorker Staats-Zeitung which traditionally supported Democratic candidates.
 He defeated Farley by 357 votes.

 Tammany Hall and the Democrats supported La Guardia in the 1918 election in order to prevent an anti-war Socialist victory.
 He defeated Socialist nominee Scott Nearing in the election.

-La Guardia considered running in the 1922 gubernatorial election and published his ideas for the Republican state platform in the column in the New York Evening Journal given to him by William Randolph Hearst.
-Koenig was able to compromise with La Guardia to avoid a primary with Miller.
+La Guardia resigned from the United States House of Representatives on December 31, 1919.
 He was given the Republican nomination for New York's 20th congressional district to succeed retiring Representative Isaac Siegel in the 1922 election.
 He defeated Democratic nominee Henry Frank and Socialist nominee William Karlin.